KRS-One: Boogie Down Productions

-KRS-One began his recording career as one third of the hip hop group Boogie Down Productions, or BDP, alongside DJ Scott La Rock and Derrick "D-Nice" Jones.
-Additionally, KRS-One had taken offense to "The Bridge", a song by Marley Marl's protege, MC Shan (KRS-One later reconciled with Marley Marl, producing an album with him in 2007 titled Hip Hop Lives).
+KRS-One began his recording career as one third of the hip-hop group Boogie Down Productions (BDP) alongside DJ Scott La Rock and Derrick "D-Nice" Jones.
+Additionally, KRS-One had taken offense to "The Bridge" (1986), a song by Marley Marl's protege, MC Shan (KRS-One later reconciled with Marley Marl, producing an album with him in 2007 titled Hip Hop Lives).
 The song could be interpreted as a claim that Queensbridge was the monument of hip-hop, though MC Shan has repeatedly denied this claim.
-Still, KRS-One "dissed" the song with the BDP record "South Bronx".
-A second round of volleys ensued with Shan's "Kill That Noise" and BDP's "The Bridge Is Over".
+Still, KRS-One "dissed" the song with the BDP single "South Bronx" (1986).
+A second round of volleys ensued with Shan's "Kill That Noise" and BDP's "The Bridge Is Over" (1987).
 KRS-One, demonstrating his nickname "The Blastmaster", gave a live performance against MC Shan, and many conceded he had won the battle.
 Many believe this live performance to be the first MC battle where rappers attack each other, instead of a battle between who can get the crowd more hyped.

 Parker and Sterling decided to form a rap group together, initially calling themselves "Scott La Rock and the Celebrity Three".
 That was short-lived, however, as the two peripheral members quit, leaving Parker (now calling himself KRS-One) and Sterling.
 They then decided to call themselves "Boogie Down Productions".
-"Success is the Word", a 12-inch single produced by David Kenneth Eng and Kenny Beck, was released on indie Fresh/Sleeping Bag Records (under the group name "12:41") but did not enjoy commercial success.
+"Success Is the Word", a 12-inch single produced by David Kenneth Eng and Kenny Beck, was released in 1985 on indie Fresh/Sleeping Bag Records (under the group name "12:41") but did not enjoy commercial success.

 Boogie Down Productions released their debut album Criminal Minded in 1987.
-Scott La Rock was killed in a shooting later that year, after attempting to mediate a dispute between teenager and BDP member D-Nice and local hoodlums.
+KRS-One was the first emcee to be holding a 9mm on the album cover, and Scott La Rock was killed in a shooting later that year after attempting to mediate a dispute between teenager and BDP member D-Nice and local hoodlums.